 Dropsource is a “Bring Your Own Backend” platform, designed to connect to web services via REST API.
 You can use certain data types locally within your app, including simple values and basic objects (for standard Android/Java and iOS/Swift types) – but for structured data you will need to connect your app to an external API.
 Similarly, if your app uses any data that is stored on a server, you will need an API to connect to it.
+Your app can cache API data locally to maintain functionality if device connectivity drops.

 If you have an API ready or under development, check out a few requirements for using it in Dropsource.